 Here’s A review from a Google user, “An amazing experience and a must do activity in Toronto!!!
 They really are all about safety and making sure everything is triple checked.
 For example, they pull on your shoes to make sure they aren’t too loose & pick stones out of the bottom of your soles if there are any).
 You also take a breathalyzer so don’t drink before doing the EdgeWalk.
 It is expensive but it is worth it!!!”

 Dinner in the Sky is a Belgian based first of its kind restaurant service which uses a crane to hoist its diners, table, and waiting staff 150 feet above the ground.
 Forbes magazine has tagged it as one of the world’s ten most unusual restaurants.
 Dinner in the Sky has criss-crossed the skies of 45 countries including some European nations Australia, Japan, India, Dubaï, South-Africa, Brazil, United States, Mexico, Canada and China.

-This is an outlandish dining concept proposed by Hakuna Matata, a communications agency specialized in gourmet pleasures in May 2006.
+This is an outlandish dining concept proposed by Hakuna Matata, a communications agency specialized in gourmet pleasures, in May 2006.
 This agency has partnered with The Fun Group, a company specialized in amusement park installations deploying cranes.
-They both joined forces and made a child’s dream come true – a flying dinner table which has served as the venue for 22 Young European Restaurant Owners to don their white chef’s hat.
+They both joined forces and made a child’s dream (or nightmare) come true – a flying dinner table which has served as the venue for 22 Young European Restaurant Owners to don their white chef’s hat.

 6. Stratosphere Hotel, Las Vegas